 - 100% support of your parents

-Explorer Post #887 has a Color Guard which can be used to present the flag of our country at various special events.
-Martin County Sheriff's Office Assistant Honor Guard Commander, D/S Andrew Porcelli, is instrumental in the training and deployment of the Explorer's Color Guard.
+Explorer Post #887 also has a Color Guard which is used to present the flag of our country at various special events.
+Martin County Sheriff's Office Assistant Honor Guard Commander, D/S Andrew Porcelli, is instrumental in the training and deployment of the elite Explorer's Color Guard.